-For the six months ended December 26, 2014 and December 27, 2013, the Company's effective income tax rate was 35.8% and 62.1% respectively.
-Both periods were impacted by non-deductible operating losses in a certain foreign jurisdiction that is subject to a full valuation allowance.
-The fiscal 2015 rate reflects increased domestic earnings offset by the Section 199 credit and benefits from the cumulative effect of the reinstatement of the federal research and development tax credit.
-During the second quarter of fiscal 2015 the Company also recognized previously unrecognized tax benefits due to the resolution of a state income tax audit, as discussed below.
-The fiscal 2014 rate reflects the impact of reduced domestic earnings base offset by a limited Section 199 credit and reduced research and development tax credit resulting from the expiration of the credit.
+The effective tax rate for the first nine months of fiscal 2015 is 31.8%, which is lower than the prior year's 66.6%.
+Both periods were impacted by non-deductible operating losses in a certain foreign jurisdiction that is subject to a full valuation allowance, which is the largest driver of the change in the effective rate compared to the prior year.
+The much lower fiscal 2015 rate also reflects a \$7,100,000 increase in domestic earnings, offset by the Section 199 credit and benefits from the cumulative effect of the reinstatement of the federal research and development tax credit.
+The mix of tax preference items and foreign income and foreign income credits remained consistent with prior periods, resulting in a lower effective tax rate.
+During the second quarter of fiscal 2015 the Company also recognized previously unrecognized tax benefits due to the resolution of a state income tax audit.
+The fiscal 2014 rate reflects the impact of reduced domestic earnings base with constant foreign income and credits.